 Fourth, Rule 613(c)(7) requires each CAT Reporter to record and report the "the account number for any subaccounts to which the execution is allocated (in whole or part)" if an order is executed.
 The Participants acknowledge that this information is useful to regulators to fulfill their obligations to protect investors.
-However, the Participants estimate that meeting the obligation protects.
+However, the Participants estimate that meeting the obligations of the Rule would be unduly burdensome and costly to achieve given the existing allocation practices.
 As an alternative, the Participants proposed that allocations will be reported by CAT Reporters via a tool described as an Allocation Report.
 To create linkages from the order execution to the allocation process by means of an order identifier, the broker-dealers would be required to perform extensive re-engineering of their front, middle, and back office systems, and thus incur significant costs.
 According to cost estimates provided by the DAG, the cost for the 250 largest CAT Reporters to link allocations to executions would be \$525 million.